LaotechLabs/internship_challenges/README.md

     - [Data Engineering](data_engineering) If you are applying for the position of Data Engineer.
     - [Computer Vision](computer_vision) If you are applying for the position of Computer Vision Engineer.

-2. Please attempt to problem honestly.
-While we encourage you to take help from online portals or your friends/colleagues avoid blatant plagiarism.
+2. Please attempt the problem honestly.
+While we encourage you to take help from online portals or your friends/colleagues, blatant plagiarism will lead to disqualification.

 ### Submission